zhenezi/my_llm_chatbot/README.md

         ```

 3.  **Install Dependencies:**
-    Create a `requirements.txt` file with the following content:
+    Create a `requirements.txt` file in your project root with the following content:
     ```txt
     langchain
     langchain_community